-The series considers four types of resources: financial resources, such as public funding of individual schools; human resources, such as teachers, school leaders, education administrators; physical resources, such as location, buildings and equipment, and other resources such as learning time.
+The series considers four types of resources: financial resources, such as public funding of individual schools; human resources, such as teachers, school leaders and education administrators; physical resources, such as location, buildings and equipment; and other resources such as learning time.

-This series will offer timely policy advice to both governments and the education community.
-It will include both country reports and thematic studies.
+This series offers timely policy advice to both governments and the education community.
+It includes both country reports and thematic studies.

 Education is the key to economic, social and environmental progress, and governments around the world are looking to improve their education systems.
 The future of education in the 21st century is not simply about reaching more people, but about improving the quality and diversity of educational opportunities.
 How to best organise and support teaching and learning requires imagination, creativity and innovation.